Ryan-the-hito/Cactus/README.md

-# 🌵Cactus: A macOS app to extract texts from links
+# 🌵Cactus: A macOS App to Extract Texts from Links
 ![z3Xf3Co](https://i.imgur.com/z3Xf3Co.png)

 Cactus is a macOS app to extract texts from links.